What do you need to know about applying to PM101?

 A: A project suited for PM101 will fit one of two profiles:

 Your idea is at an early stage of development.
 You've done enough customer discovery work to have some confidence that you've identified a real customer pain point, and you have some hypotheses about potential solutions.
 However, these hypotheses haven't yet been tested and you don't have specifications/preliminary designs in hand.
 Projects that are technologies looking for a problem are discouraged.

 You've already launched your website/application, and you are preparing to make a significant set of changes or pivot towards a new target customer/use-case (e.g., from B2C to B2B).
 You have hypotheses about these changes, but you haven't tested the hypotheses nor have you completed specification and design work.

 Q: Do you accept hardware projects in PM101?

 A: We only build digital products in PM101.
 Hardware-oriented products will only be accepted if there are substantive software components to develop for your product.

-If you are not sure whether your project is a fit for PM101, you are encouraged to schedule a call or meeting with Prof. Austin over the summer, before the application deadline.
+If you are not sure whether your project is a fit for PM101, you are encouraged to schedule a call or meeting with Prof. Perri over the summer, before the application deadline.